neovim/neovim/README.md

 This new GUI architecture creates many interesting possibilities:

 - Modern GUIs written in high-level programming languages that integrate better with the operating system.
 We can have GUIs written using C#/WPF on Windows or Ruby/Cocoa on Mac, for example.
 - Plugins will be able to emit custom events that may be handled directly by GUIs.
-This will enable the implementaton of advanced features such as sublime's minimap.
+This will enable the implementation of advanced features such as sublime's minimap.
 - A multiplexing daemon could keep neovim instances running in a headless server, while multiple remote GUIs could attach/detach to share editing sessions.
 - Simplified headless testing.
 - Embedding the editor into other programs.
 In fact, a GUI can be seen as a program that embeds neovim.